HuiLiu-NOAA/Aeolus-DA-with-GSI/README.md

-Brief description of the codes with Aeolus DA in NOAA/NCEP Global_workflow v15.3:
+Description of the GSI codes with Aeolus winds in NOAA/NCEP Global_workflow v15.3:

-These Aeolus DA codes are based on the original codes developed by Will Mccarty at NASA.
+The Aeolus DA codes are based on the original codes developed by Will Mccarty at NASA.
 The codes are modifdied to accormodate ESA Aeolus space-lidar winds in the NOAA GSI system.

-Specifically, the Aeolus winds are assimilted as wind observations as radiosonde winds with only one component, i.e., along the Horizontal-Line-Of-Sight (HLOS).
-The observation error estimated for the Aeolus winds for use in GSI are derived using the OmB and the Hollingsworth and Lonnberg method.
+Specifically, the Aeolus winds are assimilted as wind observations, similar to radiosonde winds, with only one component, i.e., along the Horizontal-Line-Of-Sight (HLOS).
+The observation error estimated for the Aeolus winds for use in GSI are derived using the OmB of a control run monitoring the Aeolus winds.
+The Hollingsworth and Lonnberg method is used.
 The Aeolus winds are assimilated at height level.
-The Mie winds are thinned (not superobed) to 90km resolution in setupdw.f90.
+The Mie winds are thinned (not superobed) to 90km resolution.
 An additional Total-Least-Squres (TLS) bias correction is developed and applied to the Aeolus innovations to remove impact of the biases in either the FV3GFS background or Aeolus winds.
+All of the above are in setupdw.f90.
 The TLS bias corrections are calculated based on the Aeolus winds over previous 24 hours, which is set in tls_bc.f90.

 Contributors: Hui Liu, Ross N. Hoffman, Kayo Ide, Kevin Garrett, Katherine Lukens